How to Calculate Average of Top 5 Values in Excel (5 Methods)

 1. Using AVERAGE and LARGE Functions

 Basically, the LARGE function finds out the n-th largest value from the array or range of cells selected based on the serial number.
 You have to put the number for what the function will find out the largest number.
 We want to know the top 5 values so we will put the n-th number as 5.
-The AVERAGE function will then make the average of that values.
+The AVERAGE function will then make the average of those values.
 If you are confused about this method, then follow the steps below to get a proper idea.

 📌 Steps: